Limaru-Minecraft/iciwi/README.md

 `Iciwi Card Operations` Buy, top up, add a rail pass to, and refund cards.
 If you do not have a card in your inventory, this button automatically redirects you to the new card page.

-`Check Fares` FOR LIMARU ONLY: View the auto-generated farecharts.
-(Auto-generated links may be implemented later.)
+`Check Fares` View the auto-generated farecharts.

 ## Transferring
-Exiting one station and entering another within 5 min counts as a transfer. (not implemented yet)
+Exiting one station and entering another within a certain time counts as a transfer.

 # Admin usage